doesdev/pg-ears/README.md

 ## api

-pg-ears exports a single function takes the same options as a new `node-postgres` `Client` and returns a promise that resolves with an object containing the methods `listen` and `notify`
+pg-ears exports a single function takes the same options as a new `node-postgres` `Client` and returns an object containing the methods `listen` and `notify`

 - **options** *(Object - required)* Options for [node-postgres](https://github.com/brianc/node-postgres) connection